-The rental payments that any borrower receives from one or more individuals who reside with the borrower (but who are not obligated on the mortgage debt and may or may not be related to the borrower) may be considered as acceptable stable income.
-This applies for a one-unit property in an amount up to 30% of the total gross income that is used to qualify the borrower for the mortgage if
+The rental payments that any borrower receives from one or more individuals who reside with the borrower (who may or may not be related to the borrower) may be considered as acceptable stable income.
+This applies for a one-unit property in an amount up to 30% of the total gross income that is used to qualify the borrower for the mortgage if the boarder

-The individual(s) has lived with (and paid rent to) the borrower for the last 12 months.
+has lived with the borrower for the last 12 months;

-The boarder can provide appropriate documentation to demonstrate a history of shared residency (such as a copy of a driver’s license, bill, or bank statement that shows the boarder’s address as being the same as the borrower’s address).
+can provide appropriate documentation to demonstrate a history of shared residency (such as a copy of a driver’s license, bill, or bank statement that shows the boarder’s address as being the same as the borrower’s address); and

-The boarder can demonstrate (such as copies of canceled checks) the payment of rental payments to the borrower for
+can demonstrate the payment of rental payments (such as with copies of canceled checks) to the borrower for

 the last 12 months, or